 Übersicht: Tipps, Tricks und Tutorials im Vektorgarten

-What's good about it: it's fairly simple to do this in Illustrator.
+But actually it's fairly simple to do this in Illustrator when using the trasnform effect in a diferent way.
 And you actually don't need to do all these cleaning processes like selecting and deleting thousands of anchorpoints along the edges, if you just follow along the technique I'm demonstrating here.

 All you need are two effects: Extrude and bevel and the transform effect.
 Wait - but Extrude and bevel distorts the front of your object to create perspective?
 Yes it does, but you can revert that.